Spirit Squad: History

+World Wrestling Entertainment / WWE (2006–2008, 2016)

-Formation
+Formation (2006–2007)

 The Spirit Squad made their first appearances in WWE at house shows and in dark matches.
 On January 23, 2006, they had their television debut, when they appeared on Raw and helped Jonathan Coachman win a Royal Rumble qualifying match against Jerry "The King" Lawler by performing cheers for Coachman and distracting Lawler.
 In subsequent weeks, the team was hired by several wrestlers to perform cheers for them.

 They eventually became a part of the ongoing scripted feud between WWE chairman Vince McMahon and Shawn Michaels.
-The villainous McMahon ordered the Squad to perform disrespectful cheers about Michaels, attack him on numerous occasions, and face him in multiple handicap matches.
+The villainous McMahon ordered the Spirit Squad to perform disrespectful cheers about Michaels, attack him on numerous occasions, and face him in multiple handicap matches.

-While involved in the Michaels-McMahon feud, they also continued wrestling in the tag team division, and on the April 3 episode of Raw, won the World Tag Team Championship when Kenny and Mikey – with outside help from the other three Squad members – defeated Big Show and Kane.
+While involved in the Michaels-McMahon feud, they also continued wrestling in the tag team division, and on the April 3 episode of Raw, won the World Tag Team Championship when Kenny and Mikey – with outside help from the other three Spirit Squad members – defeated Big Show and Kane.
 After winning the championship, an "executive edict" was declared stating that all five members were recognized as the champions, with any two members allowed to defend the championship at once under the Freebird Rule.

 On May 1, the night after the Backlash pay-per-view, the five members of the Spirit Squad were jointly named "Co-General Managers" of Raw.
 During the night, after drawing "spirit straws", they placed Kenny into a title match with WWE Champion John Cena.
 Before the match they ordered play-by-play analyst Joey Styles in their office to instruct him on how to call Kenny's upcoming win (which never did come to pass), instructing him to do it "with spirit" or they would force him to call all of the following Raw episodes while wearing a female cheerleading uniform.
 This led to Styles confronting color commentator Jerry Lawler and eventually quitting the show in a worked shoot promo.
-Kenny lost the match after special referee Triple H, who was conspiring with the Squad, walked out on the match.
+Kenny lost the match after special referee Triple H, who was conspiring with the Spirit Squad, walked out on the match.

 Three weeks later, on Raw, Vince McMahon signed another handicap match pitting the Spirit Squad against Shawn Michaels.
 The match never started, however, because the Spirit Squad attacked Michaels, ripping apart his ring attire and, in storyline, shattering his knee with a steel chair.
 McMahon then called Triple H to the ring to attack Michaels with a sledgehammer, however, Kenny snatched the sledgehammer away, disrespecting Triple H, which led to him attacking the group.